sokrypton/ColabDesign/af/README.md

   - *average* - compute loss at each recycle and average gradients.
 (Previous default from v.1.0.5)
   - *sample* - Same as *last* but each iteration a different number of recycles are used.
   - *first* - use loss from first recycle.
-  - *add_prev* - average the outputs (dgram, plddt, pae) across all recycles before computing loss.
-  - *backprop* - use loss from last recycle, but backprop through all recycles.

 #### How do I control which model params are used during design?
 By default all five models are used during optimization.
 If `num_models` > 1, then multiple params are evaluated at each iteration and the gradients/losses are averaged.
 Each iteration a random set of model params are used unless `sample_models=False`.